 You cannot currently use A/B testing for SMS campaigns.

 When a customer follows through with their purchase, Klaviyo will record the message that pushed them to convert.
 Klaviyo knows where to attribute the purchase through your conversion window.
 You can set the conversion window to whatever time delay makes sense for your brand but by default, the email and SMS conversion periods are 5 days and 24 hours, respectively.
 If you want step-by-step instructions changing these settings, head to our article on Conversion Tracking.

-When creating your flows, you should check that your conversion window from one message won’t impact the other.
+When creating your flows and campaigns, you should check that your conversion window from one message won’t impact the other.
 For example, if you have an abandoned cart email that goes out 2 days before an SMS message is sent, and a customer converts on the SMS message, it will be attributed to email.
 Fora flow that has both email and SMS messages, the best way to keep this from happening is to put SMS messages before the emails.
 When it comes to campaigns, consider sending SMS campaigns before email campaigns if they deal with the same topic.

 You can send both email and SMS messages to keep customers updated with their recent purchases.
 Transactional SMS messages will send regardless of your smart sending settings.
 With email, however, if you have smart sending turned on for your transactional messages, and a customer has received an email recently, they will be skipped.
 For more information on smart sending, head to our article on Smart Sending for Flows.